 Whichever approach you gravitate towards, make it your starting point.
 The journey to becoming a great songwriter comes through writing and scrapping song after song, but it’s a rewarding craft that can really expand your toolkit as a musician.
 After a while, you won’t have to use these simple methods as starting points.
 You’ll get into a groove of your own for whatever works best for you, and that’s when the fun really begins!

 Ready for the next step?
-Enter the code ‘SongwritingWeek’ to get 30% off our month-long Mainstage course, The New Songwriter’s Workshop, today!
+Check out our month-long Mainstage course, The New Songwriter’s Workshop, today!

 Belinda Huang is a contributing writer for Sonicbids.
 She is a music production & engineering major at Berklee College of Music and is a staff writer for their online newspaper, The Berklee Groove.